Is there a difference between free range & organic chicken?

 Imagine you are a quick-grown, heavy, tired chicken, with all your food and water in your house – are you really going to climb over thousands of your friends to reach one of the small, potentially infrequent ‘pop holes’ that leads to the outdoors?

 At Daylesford we rear our chickens in groups of no more than 600, with no more than seven birds per square meter, and each house has access to a vast area of lush organic pasture providing natural forage; grubs, worms, grass, clover and seeds for the chickens to enjoy along with their organic pellet feed.
-Access to this area is easy with large pop holes on both sides, running the length of the houses.
+Access to this area is easy with large pop holes on both sides, running the length of the houses, allowing our chickens freedom to range 24/7.

 Over-crowded, unstimulated birds can become distressed and peck each other, a problem which intensive, non-organic farms may solve by beak trimming – a cruel practice that is banned under the Soil Association's organic standards.
 We prefer to provide our birds with the space and opportunities they need to fulfill their natural instinct to forage, dust-bathe and scratch.